Did you know that the 1920s were a boom for the stock market, but a bust for many farmers?

 3. Technological Advancements Outpacing Infrastructure

 The 1920s saw tractors replacing horses, but rural roads were still dirt and gravel.
-Now, farmers had to haul produce over long distances to reach market towns.
-The lack of reliable transportation meant spoilage and higher costs And that's really what it comes down to..
+Farmers had to haul produce over long distances to reach market towns.
+The lack of reliable transportation meant spoilage and higher costs Simple, but easy to overlook..

 - Road improvements lagged behind urban development.